Updated: Aug 6

 To finish, either walk your hands away from the wall whilst stepping your feet down the wall until you are back in the push-up position.
 Alternatively, slide your legs to one side bending at the knees as you do so.

-Keep your core engaged throughout the movement
+Do keep your core engaged throughout the movement.

 Don’t walk straight away: just begin by supporting yourself in the position.

 Don’t perform this exercise in a cluttered room or near jutting surfaces/objects.

 Exercises that you can do at home #5: Bear crawl

 Muscles worked: Bear crawling activates the entire body.
 But the primary muscles worked include the deltoids, triceps, glutes, quadriceps and hamstrings.
 Secondary, or incidental, muscles include the pectorialis major (chest), upper back (trapezius, rhomboids, latissimus dorsi) and core.